-Monica is a junior journalism major and sustainability studies minor.
-This is her first semester as a communications and public relations intern.
-She’s really excited to spread the important knowledge of sustainability across campus by reporting on the incredible accomplishments of the Office of Sustainability, UF and campuses across the nation.
-In the future she hopes to spread similar knowledge across the world by combining her passion for the environment with travelling.
+Monica is a senior journalism major and sustainability studies minor.
+This is her second year as a communications intern.
+She’s really excited to spread the important knowledge of sustainability across campus by reporting on the Office of Sustainability, UF and campuses across the nation.
+In the future she hopes to spread similar knowledge across the world by combining her curiosity for the environment with traveling.

 Megan is a Second Year Biology major with a minor in Sustainability Studies.
 This is her first semester as an intern for the Gator Gear and Departmental Bike programs.
 In her spare time, you can find her biking the Hawthorne trail, camping, or rock climbing.
 As an advocate for cycling as a mode a transportation and a sport, she is beyond excited to be serving on a team that encourages students on campus to pick up these habits, while educating and promoting bike-safety and the needs of the environment.